-If anyone in the 19th century was going to celebrate Christmas in a truly outstanding fashion, you know that person had to be Queen Victoria, who helped enormously to popularize the holiday in Great Britain and set its traditions in stone (or fruitcake).
+If anyone in the 19th century was going to celebrate Christmas in a truly outstanding fashion, you know that person had to be Queen Victoria, who more than anyone helped popularize the holiday and set its traditions in stone (or fruitcake).
 But how, exactly, did she celebrate December 25?

-To answer that question, I did a little digging…and found the menu for her Christmas dinner in 1896.
-I’ve provided translations where necessary—the Queens’s menus were always in French).
+To answer that question, I did a little digging…and found the following.
+For the menu below, I’ve provided translations where necessary—the Queens’s menus were always in French).

 Queen’s Victoria’s Christmas Day Menu – 1896

 La Tête de Veau En Tortue (head of veal and tortoise)